 Fighting food waste since 2011.

 For the past six years, Cam and Mia have been on a mission to reduce food waste in America.
-As students they cofounded Food Recovery Network, a national nonprofit that has empowered college students on over 200 college campuses across the country to recover and donate nearly two million pounds of perfectly good surplus food.
-Now, through Eatable, they raise awareness about the issue of food waste in America and support businesses outside of higher education implement food recovery processes in their operations.
+Since 2015 through Eatable they've worked with restaurant and foodservice industry leaders in food waste reduction to develop their waste diversion programming.
+Previously, as college students they cofounded Food Recovery Network, a national nonprofit that has empowered college students on over 200 college campuses across the country to recover and donate over two million pounds of perfectly good surplus food.

 Cam Pascual, principal

+Cam provides clients with support in building their food waste reduction strategies and extracting actionable insights from their waste data, from conducting waste sorts to characterize waste streams at Compass Group to using data analysis to explore Darden Restaurant's 14-years-running food donation program.
 Previously, Cam served as Food Recovery Network's first Director of Innovation and Operations where she built partnerships and initiatives that kept FRN at the forefront of the food recovery space, and shared her FRN story in a TEDx Talk.
-Cam has her B.S. in Biology with a minor in international development and loves storytelling at the intersection of science, art and data.
+She holds a bachelor's degree in Biology from the University of Maryland with a minor in international development, and loves storytelling at the intersection of science, art and data.

 Mia zavalij, principal